DevDogs-UGA/Optimal-Schedule-Builder/gitWiki/catchUp.md

    - [What can you do?](https://drive.google.com/drive/folders/12CMaCdlPhXakWvbCUI7aVio1-fjOjGXF?usp=drive_link)
 - **How you can help**
    - [Github Projects](https://github.com/orgs/DevDogs-UGA/projects/3/views/1)
+   - If you're new to github try out Kelsey's [Github tutorial!](https://youtu.be/qKFXYS6jzaI)
 - **Linktree**
    We use our Linktree to post any invitations, applications, our website link and more!  [click here](https://linktr.ee/devdogs)
 ---